llmsystem/llmsystem2024spring/docs/Logistics.md

 Occasionally, we will invite industrial speakers to present latest advancement and engineering practice in building real LLM systems.

+## Discussion Forum

+We will use the Ed platform for discussions, but coming to office hours is also encouraged.
+You may send private message on edstem platform as well.

+## Textbook and Course Material

+No text book is required.
+A select set of recent papers on LLM systems and algorithms will be provided.
+Students are expected to read the assigned material and papers before each lecture.

 ## Homework, Exam and Grading